helpful-sam/hangman/features.md

   7. option to continue playing after death

 IN DEVELOPEMENT
-  1. bug where first guess of 'e' is invalid
+  1. bug where first guess of 'e' is invalid ONLY IN NORMAL DIFFICULTY

 PLANNED
   1. 2 player mode (user inputs secret word)
+  2. make difficulty more meaningful -- have shorter words be "easier"?
+  3. show the alphabet and cross off ones already guessed